DEEP BREATHING EXERCISES

 - •During cravings: When cravings hit (food, nicotine, etc.), use 4 cycles to create space between the urge and the action.

 Important note: While 4-7-8 is generally calming, some people find breath holds energizing or uncomfortable.
 If it doesn't feel right, try removing the hold or using a different technique like coherent breathing instead.
+For instant panic relief, the physiological sigh works in just 1-3 breaths.

 Frequently asked questions